-NOTE: Starting in Niagara 4.2, if the installer detects that there is an existing daemon home for the version being installed, then this option is not available.
+NOTE: In Niagara, if the installer detects that there is an existing daemon home for the version being installed, then this option is not available.
 This is to avoid overwriting a daemon home with an older version when re-installing software or upgrading a newer version.